Sharilee obtained a degree in secondary English education from the University of Calgary. She has taught in Canada for 10 years.

 Production Year: 2000

 Starring: Sean Connery, Rob Brown

-I am classifying Finding Forrester as a teacher movie, even though the learning does not take place primarily in the classroom, and the teacher is not a trained educator, but a writer.
-This is a story about students, and of transformation and redemption through the power of writing and reading.
+I am classifying Finding Forrester as a teacher movie even though the learning does not take place primarily in the classroom, and the teacher is not a trained educator, but a writer.
+This is a story about learning, transformation, and redemption through the power of writing and reading.

 Real-Life Factor: This is not a true story, but the author, Mr. Forrester, has many similarities to real life author, J.D.
 Salinger, who also hid from the world in his last days.

-Young Artist Awards: Rob Brown won for Best Young Actor in a Feature Film, Nominated for Best Dramatic Film
+Awards: Young Artist Awards; Rob Brown won for Best Young Actor in a Feature Film; Nominated for Best Dramatic Film.

 8. Stand and Deliver

 Stand and Deliver is the true story of math teacher Mr. Escalante who takes a bunch of math failures and turns them into math geniuses, one day at a time.
 Jaimie Escalante doesn't look very tough: he's half bald and wears baggy pants but he knows how to get through to the teenagers in his class.